Best Fitbit iMore 2021

 If you're looking for a great value in a fitness tracker, you can't do much better than the Fitbit Inspire HR.
-This Fitbit comes in three different colors and has a sleek, lightweight design.
+This Fitbit comes in three different colours and has a sleek, lightweight design.
 You can also change the look with a customizable watch face and additional Fitbit accessories.

-The Inspire HR showcases features such as steps and activity tracking, calories burned, sleep and female health-tracking, SmartTrack exercise recognition, hourly activity, 15+ exercise modes, heart rate monitoring, and it's swimproof.
-Outside of fitness, it can call and recieve text notifications.
+The Inspire HR showcases features such as steps and activity tracking, calories burned, sleep and female health-tracking, SmartTrack exercise recognition, hourly activity, 15+ exercise modes, heart rate monitoring, and it's swim-proof.
+Outside of fitness, it can call and receive text notifications.
 On the downside, there's no app or music storage, nor can you send quick replies.
 This model also does not count floors climbed.
 If you are looking for a good value fitness tracker, the Inspire HR is a good fit.

 - Sleek and lightweight